Adopted by President’s Cabinet 9/22/20; 1/7/21 AE; 8/23/22

 A. Scope: Allegations of sexual misconduct and allegations of protected class discrimination and harassment are covered under this policy and will be managed by the Title IX Coordinator or the Coordinator’s designee.
 The process for investigation and resolution will proceed using a bifurcated process depending on the specific allegation(s) and as stated herein.

 1. Student Respondents: allegations of sexual misconduct, discrimination or harassment against student respondents as defined in this policy and in the EGSC Sexual Misconduct Policy will be managed by the Title IX Coordinator or the Coordinator’s designee.
-Charges not informally resolved by the Coordinator or the Coordinator’s designee will proceed according to the process described in Board of Regents Policy 6.5 Standards for Institutional Student Conduct Investigation, EGSC Standards for Handling Sexual Misconduct of Students and the EGSC Student Code of Conduct and Disciplinary Process.
+Charges not informally resolved by the Coordinator or the Coordinator’s designee will proceed according to the process described in Board of Regents Policy 6.5 Standards for Institutional Student Conduct Investigation, EGSC Sexual Misconduct Policy and the EGSC Student Code of Conduct and Disciplinary Process.

 2. Employee Respondents: All allegations of discrimination, harassment, and sexual misconduct (Title IX and Non-Title IX) against employee respondents will proceed according to the allegation classification and supporting facts as determined by the Title IX Coordinator or the Coordinator’s designee after initial interviews and evidence gathering.
 Allegations will be classified as Non-Title IX sexual misconduct or Title IX Sexual Misconduct.
 Non-Title IX sexual misconduct, discrimination and harassment allegations will be investigated and resolved using the process described in Section II.
 Title IX sexual misconduct allegations will be resolved using the heightened due process described in Section III.